-We have examined the City of Palmetto Community Redevelopment Agency's (CRA), a component unit of the City of Palmetto, Florida, compliance with Section 218.415, Florida Statutes, regarding the investment of public funds, and Sections 163.387(6) and (7), Florida Statutes, regarding community redevelopment agencies, during the year ended September 30, 2020.
-Management of the CRA is responsible for the CRA's compliance with the specified requirements.
-Our responsibility is to express an opinion on the CRA's compliance with the specified requirements based on our examination.
+We have examined the City of Palmetto Community Redevelopment Agency (the "CRA") compliance with Sections 218.415, 163.387(6), and 163.387(7), Florida Statutes, during the year ended September 30, 2021.
+Management of the CRA is responsible for the CRA's compliance with those requirements.
+Our responsibility is to express an opinion on the CRA's compliance based on our examination.